Light (anti-)nuclei and (anti-)hypertriton production in $pp$ collisions at $\sqrt{s} =0.90, 2.76$ and $7$ TeV: Introduction

 \section{Introduction}

-The investigation of anti-nuclei production is of great importance in particle and nuclear physics, cosmology, and astrophysics.
-One believes that matter and antimatter happened in equal abundance during the initial stage of the universe.
-However, how did this symmetry get lost in the evolution of the universe, which is still a mystery exists.
-The high energy accelerator experiment provides a chance to study the production of light nuclei and anti-nuclei~\cite{Keane}.
+The investigation of anti-nuclei is a hot and frontier topic in particle and nuclear physics, cosmology, and astrophysics.
+Since plentiful nuclei and anti-nuclei can be produced in high energy accelerator experiment, it exactly provides a chance to study light (anti-)nuclei production~\cite{Keane}.

-In the last decades, the production of antimatter has been a focus of many experiments research~\cite{star2,ALI2}.
-The STAR and PHENIX Collaborations have reported their light nuclei and anti-nuclei production data~\cite{star3,star5,star6,PHE1} in Au+Au collisions within $\sqrt{s_{NN}} = 7.7$~GeV to 200~GeV.
-And ALICE has also published papers on the production of light (anti-)nuclei in $pp$ collisions at $\sqrt{s}= 0.9, 2.76$, and 13~TeV~\cite{ALI2,ALI3}, and Pb+Pb collisions in $\sqrt{s_{NN}} = 6.3$~GeV up to 2.76~TeV~\cite{ALI6}.
+In the last decades, production of antimatter has been a focus in several collision systems under different energies.
+In large systems, the light anti-nuclei (e.g., $\overline{d}$, $\rm^3{\overline{He}}$, even $\rm^4{\overline{He}}$) and anti-hypertrition ($\rm{{^3_{\overline \Lambda}\overline H}}$) have been successfully measured, such as in Au-Au collisions~\cite{PHE1,star5,star3,star2} within $\sqrt{s_{NN}} = 7.7$~GeV to 200~GeV and in Pb-Pb interactions~\cite{ALI2,Adam,ALI6,53} at $\sqrt{s_{NN}} = 2.76$~TeV, respectively.
+For the little systems, ALICE Collaboration has also published papers on light anti-nuclei production in $pp$ interactions ~\cite{ALI2,Adam,ALI3} at $\sqrt{s}= 0.90, 2.76$, and $7$~TeV.

-Theoretically, the nucleons and hyperons productions can be predicted by a transport model.
-Then, the light (anti-)nuclei production rates are computed using the statistical model~\cite{LiLu2} or phase-space coalescence model~\cite{LiLu1,CLW1,Ma1,Ma2}.
-Some researches use the coalescence + blast-wave method~\cite{Ma3,Ma4,Ma5}, or a multiphase transport(AMPT) model~\cite{Ko1} and UrQMD model + thermal model~\cite{LiLu4} to study the production of light nuclei and anti-nuclei in high energy nuclear-nuclear collisions.
-A dynamically constrained phase-space coalescence model (DCPC)~\cite{Yan1,chen1} was proposed and was used to investigate the production of light nuclei (anti-nuclei)~\cite{chen2,chen3} in high energy $pp$ collisions~\cite{chen4} and nuclei-nuclei (Pb-Pb~\cite{chen5}, and Au-Au~\cite{chen6}, Cu-Cu~\cite{chen7}) collisions, in which the final state hadrons produced within the parton and hadron cascade ({ {PACIAE}}) model~\cite{sa1}.
+Theoretically, one can normally select several numerical models(e.g., a transport model) to predict the production of (anti-)nucleons and (anti-)hyperons.
+Then, light (anti-)nuclei and (anti-)hypernuclei production are computed with a statistical method~\cite{LiLu2} or a certain phase-space coalescence model~\cite{LiLu1,CLW1,Ma1,Ma2}.
+As examples some researches applied the selected coalescence model to combine a multiphase transport ({ {AMPT}}) model~\cite{Ko1} or the blast-wave approach~\cite{Ma3,Ma4,Ma5}, to study light (anti-)nuclei production in high energy nuclear-nuclear collisions.
+Besides those efforts, the { {DCPC}} model~\cite{Yan1,chen1} was created to investigate production of light (anti-)nuclei~\cite{chen2,chen3} in high energy $pp$ collisions~\cite{chen4} and nucleus-nucleus (Pb-Pb~\cite{chen5}, and Au-Au~\cite{chen6}, Cu-Cu~\cite{chen7}) collisions, in which the final state hadrons produced within parton and hadron cascade model ({ {PACIAE}})~\cite{sa1}.